 # Install a plugin

-To get a sampling of what plugins can do, visit the Build Plugins product page or the in-app plugins directory.
-All plugins listed on those pages can be installed directly from the Netlify UI.
-They can also be installed using the Netlify configuration file, which allows more configuration options and a broader selection of plugins.
-Netlify automatically installs plugins recommended for certain frontend frameworks when you link a repository for a new site.
+To get a sampling of what plugins can do, visit Integrations in the Netlify UI at the team or site level.
+You’ll find different types of integrations, including plugins from our partners as well as plugins from the community.
+Plugins can be installed directly from the Netlify UI.
+They can also be installed using the Netlify configuration file, which allows more configuration options.
+Netlify automatically installs plugins or runtimes recommended for certain frontend frameworks when you link a repository for a new site.

 # UI installation

-To install plugins using the Netlify UI, select the Plugins tab from any team-level page or follow this direct link to the plugins directory.
+- In the Netlify UI, select the Integrations tab from any team-level or site-level page.

 Consider the context